This chocolate tart with cranberries, my fifth day of christmas show stopping dessert is truly stunning and equally as delicious.

 It is chocolate, heavy cream and salt.
 That is literally it.
 It is super adaptable (as in you can add liquor to it), and you can use it to fill all sorts of things or to top other pies, tarts and cakes.
 It is also what a chocolate truffle is made of - in case you were wondering.

 Again with the simplicity.
 Cranberries cooked on the stove top with sugar makes for a delicious relish.
-But roasting them in the oven covered in sugar is what we are all about here.
+But roasting them in the oven covered in sugar is what we are all about for this chocolate tart with cranberries.
 No stirring, or keeping an eye on them.
 Throw a bag of cranberries on a lightly buttered baking sheet and toss with A LOT of sugar.
 Put them in the oven and watch them work their magic.
 The sugar melts, the cranberries burst and release their natural juices and sugars.
 And they come out shiny and glorious.
 Cool them to room temp and you have a gorgeous addition to your chocolate ganache tart.

 If you are reading this thinking I would never think cranberries with chocolate, then think again, my friend.
 They are a match made in heaven.
 The rich and decadence of the chocolate pairs absolutely perfectly with the acidic cranberry.

-- Use good quality, dark chocolate – not chocolate chips.
-Chocolate chips do not work when making ganache.
+- Chocolate chips do not work when making ganache.
 They have extra sugar and things like lechithin added to them.
-When you try to emulsify with the heavy cream, it doesn’t work so well.
+When you try to emulsify with the heavy cream, it doesn't work so well.
 Sometimes the chocolate will separate, sometimes it seizes.
 What you want to use is this (what I use) or something like it (this is another kind I use).
 You can use bittersweet or semisweet, depending on what you like and what you have.

-- Pour the chocolate over the cream.
-Do not heat the cream and then throw the chocolate into the pan.
+- Do not heat the cream and then throw the chocolate into the pan.
 I would say roughly 9 out of 10 times I threw the chopped chocolate into the sauce pan after simmering the cream, I ended up with separated chocolate.
-ANd let me tell you, separated chocolate ganache is super f’ing gross.
-The oils come out and sit on top of the chocolate – unattractive for sure.

 - Don't whisk the chocolate and cream together - use a spoon or spatula and stir together.
 It will come together.